A search for pair halos around active galactic nuclei through a temporal analysis of Fermi-LAT data: Introduction

 \section{Introduction}

 The existence of possible extended, diffuse, \gray{} sources (so-called pair halos) around active galactic nuclei (AGNs) was predicted by \citet{Aharonian1994}. \grays{} with energies above $\sim$1 TeV emitted by distant AGNs cannot propagate over cosmological distances because of electron-positron pair production ($\gamma + \gamma \rightarrow \mathrm{e}^{-} + \mathrm{e}^{+}$) on the optical/infrared extragalactic background light \citep[EBL, see, e.g.,][]{Kneiske2002, Franceschini2008, Finke2010}.
 The electron-positron pairs created in the $\gamma$-$\gamma$ interactions travel in the intragalactic magnetic field and emit secondary cascade \grays{} with energies $\sim$1 GeV owing to inverse Compton (IC) scattering by cosmic microwave background (CMB) photons.
 Thus, a \gray{} image of an AGN is expected to exhibit a halo of secondary photons around a central point-like source.
 A potential detection of pair halos around AGNs will provide us with a measurement of the strength of the intergalactic magnetic field \citep[for a review, see][]{Neronov2009}.
-Pair halos have not been detected yet through a stacking analysis of AGN images \citep[][]{Neronov2011, Ackermann2013}.
-However, a non-detection of pair halos has put important limits on the intergalactic magnetic field, $B\geq10^{-16}-10^{-15}$ gauss through non-observations of GeV emission from TeV blazars \citep[][]{Neronov2010, Tavecchio2010, Dolag2011}.
-Note that the value of intergalactic magnetic field strength has not been measured by any approach \citep[see][]{Neronov2009}.
 The existence of this weak ``seed'' magnetic field itself is unavoidable because this is required for the production of magnetic fields in galaxies and in clusters of galaxies which are about $10^{-6}$ gauss via field amplification mechanisms \citep[for a review, see][]{Ryu2012}.